WHAT IS ALBINISM?

 Albinism is poorly understood in many African societies.
 Many people with albinism are stigmatised because of their pale appearance.
 Dehumanising myths and superstitions surround the condition, with misconceptions leading to mockery, abandonment and violence.
 In Sub-Saharan Africa albinism is often understood to be a curse, or contagious.
 Some believe persons with albinism are not human and do not die, but are demons who disappear.
 The bodies of people with albinism are frequently said to possess magical properties, able to cure disease or deliver fortune; sex with a woman with albinism is thought to cure AIDS.
 Albinism is frequently viewed as the exclusive ‘fault’ of the mother, a misconception that tears apart families and leaves mothers ostracised and abused.
 Often seen as ghosts or ‘zeru zeru’ (‘sub-human’ in Swahili), people with albinism are segregated by their families and communities.

 Discrimination impedes access to health services and isolates individuals with albinism from their families, communities and caregivers.
 Segregation is the root of poor health, transforming otherwise manageable symptoms into an urgent and devastating crisis.
-In Tanzania, where stigma is rife, one available estimate suggests fewer than 10% of people with albinism die of skin cancer before the age of 40.
-Only half of all children with albinism in Tanzania complete primary school; just 10% attend secondary.
+In Tanzania, where stigma is rife, one available estimate suggests fewer than 10% of people with albinism reach the age of 30 due to skin cancer.
+Only half of all children with albinism in Tanzania complete primary school; even fewer attend secondary.
 Those who do often struggle to read, and need vision devices to participate in class.
 When these are not available, academic underperformance follows.
 Many parents and teachers lack the knowledge to meet these students’ needs.
 Those who graduate often leave school ostracised and unskilled, with only 7% finding formal employment.
 Many are forced to work in the sun, where they are at constant risk of contracting skin cancer.
 Meanwhile the visible lesions caused by sun damage further contribute to perceptions of people with albinism as contagious or inferior.
 Together, poor health and stigma create a structural cycle of violence that places people with albinism in Africa among the poorest and most vulnerable on Earth.

 MURDER AND MUTILATION